open-toolchain/toolchain-to-template/README.md

 ---
 ### SETUP
-1) The toolchain-to-template.sh script requires that the following utilities are pre-installed on your PATH: ibmcloud, curl, jq 1.6 or above (https://stedolan.github.io/jq/), and yq 2.4 or above (https://github.com/mikefarah/yq)
+1) The toolchain-to-template.sh script requires that the following utilities are pre-installed on your PATH: ibmcloud, curl, jq 1.6 or above (https://stedolan.github.io/jq/), and yq 2.x (https://github.com/mikefarah/yq)
 2) Create a temporary work folder where the script will generate your template
 3) Download and copy `toolchain-to-template.sh` to your work folder
 4) Use ibmcloud CLI to login to the account where your toolchain resides